dimaptr2/SAPWatcher/README.md

 # SAPWatcher
 Simple SAP Listener for Master Data Management

-SAP Listener and data transfer to MySQL and Postresql databases.
+SAP Listener and ETL server for transport data from SAP systems to MySQL or to Postgresql.